menu

 Yes, my fellow planeswalkers.
 We are talking about our favorite green critter:

 Have we actually seen the end of Goyf's reign as the king of hand-to-hand combat creatures?
 I'm not too sold on that idea yet.
 For two mana, this is still the biggest threat, creature-wise, that you could pull out of nowhere at any point of a game.
-It has ended games with one massive swing, and has taken down the likes of Disciple of Griselbrand, Iona, Shield of Emeria, and even lots of Khalni Hydras.
+It has ended games with one massive swing, and has taken down the likes of Griselbrand, Iona, Shield of Emeria, and even lots of Khalni Hydras.

 But then again, why aren't people using it that much anymore?
 Since there would be more Modern tournaments in the coming weeks than that of Legacy, let's stick to that environment for the time being and see what's giving Goyf a hard time.